RobertTalbert/calculus/course-documentation/Not-another-syllabus.md

 ## How your semester grade is determined

 Your grade for the semester is not based on points because most items in the course don't carry point values.
-Instead, your grade will be based on **the quantity and quality of evidence you can provide** (through the v
+Instead, your grade will be based on **the quantity and quality of evidence you can provide of across-the-board mastery of Calculus** --- the basic skills found in the Learning Targets, the applications found in AEPs, and your daily work and engagement elsewhere.

+To determine your course **base grade** (the letter A/B/C/D/F without, use the following table.
+Each gra